 The most important thing for any app is a consistent build/deployment process.
 I’ve been doing DevOps and CI/CD for many years now and having manual build/release steps is a huge source for errors and issues.
 Every single time I kick off a build and release, I’m happy and smiling because everything is running smooth and you don’t have to worry about messing things up.
-But getting their is a real challenge!
+But getting there is a real challenge!

 There are more parts available: